 Training, qualifications & experience

-I am a fully qualified accredited UKCP Clinical Psychotherapeutic Counsellor and a registered member of the BACP.
-I have completed training on a Psychotherapeutic Counselling course accredited by the British Association of Counselling and Psychotherapy, and have a MSc in Psychotherapy and a Post Graduate Diploma in Psychotherapy (equivalent to level 7) with Newman University.
-I have professional and academic qualifications in psychotherapy.
+I am a fully qualified accredited UKCP counsellor and psychotherapist.
+I have completed training on a Psychotherapy course accredited by the British Association of Counselling and Psychotherapy, and have a MSc in Psychotherapy and a Post Graduate Diploma in Psychotherapy (equivalent to level 7) with Newman University.
+I have professional and academic qualifications in both counselling and psychotherapy.

 I have worked in the education sector for over 15 years, providing training, teaching and mentoring.

-I currently work part time as a counsellor for Newcastle University and a lecturer at Durham University in their psychology department.
+Currently, I work part-time as a therapist for Newcastle University.
+I also lecture at Durham University in their psychology department.

 Registered / Accredited